learn-co-students/nyc-web-080618/25-lexical-scope-and-closures/README.md

 ### First Class Functions and Closures

-- From the [MDN Article on First Class Functions](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function): A programming language is said to have First-class functions when functions in that language are treated like any other variable.
-For example, in such a language, a function can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable.
+- From the [MDN Article on First Class Functions](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function): "A programming language is said to have First-class functions when functions in that language are treated like any other variable.
+For example, in such a language, a function can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable."

 - Assigning functions to variables: